iotgdev/wasb_technical_test/README.md

 Task 2 - Creating Data
 ---

 The database for the API is empty.
 Worse still, none of the table schemas have been uploaded.
-To upload the schemas, migrate the databases and add the database fixures, you can use the django management command.
+To upload the schemas, migrate the databases and add the database fixtures, you can use the django management command.

 **In a new terminal window, run `docker-compose exec wasb_api manage.py migrate`**